li-zhang1/host-my-personal-website-on-aws/README.md

 # Personal Portfolio Website

 This repository contains the source code and assets for my personal portfolio website.
-Developed using HTML, CSS, and JavaScript, the site is hosted on AWS utilizing Amazon S3 and Route 53 for seamless scalability and reliability.
+Developed using HTML, CSS, and JavaScript, the site is hosted on AWS utilizing Amazon S3 and CloudFront and Route 53 for seamless scalability and reliability.

 ## Deploying the Website on Amazon S3